Licht1906/Licht1906/Introduce.md

 - 👋 Hi, I’m @Licht1906
 - 👀 I’m interested in soccer
-- 🌱 I’m currently learning Information of Technology at Le Quy Don - Khanh Hoa High School for Gifted
+- ✅ I used to be a student majoring in Information and Technology at Le Quy Don - Khanh Hoa High School for the Gifted
+- ✅ And now, I'm currently a student majoring in IT1 - Computer Science of Hanoi University of Science and Technology
 - 📫 You can contact me via:
 +nhvuliz196@gmail.com
 +https://www.facebook.com/profile.php?id=100024776522936